 What is INSPIRE?

-INSPIRE is a measure designed to assess a service user’s experiences of the support they receive from a mental health worker for their recovery.
-It was originally developed in two versions: a 27-item full version (INSPIRE) and a 5-item short version (Brief INSPIRE).
-Both versions are completed by a service user about their worker.
-It was developed at King’s College London.
+INSPIRE is a family of measures designed to assess a service user’s experiences of the support they receive from a mental health worker for their recovery.
+INSPIRE was originally developed in two versions: a 27-item long version (Full INSPIRE) and a 5-item short version (Brief INSPIRE).
+Both versions were developed at King’s College London as part of the REFOCUS programme with input from service users, mental health professionals and researchers, are completed by a service user about their worker, and have been psychometrically evaluated in this paper.

-INSPIRE and Brief INSPIRE are Patient-Rated Experience Measures (PREMs).
-Additionally, a new version called Brief INSPIRE-O has been developed to measure recovery (rather than recovery support), i.e. a Patient-Rated Outcome Measure (PROM).
-Brief INSPIRE-O is based on Brief INSPIRE, but not yet fully evaluated.
+Full INSPIRE and Brief INSPIRE measure recovery support.
+Additionally, a new version called Brief INSPIRE-O has been developed to measure recovery, rather than recovery support.
+Brief INSPIRE-O is based on Brief INSPIRE, and has not yet been fully evaluated.

 Theory base for INSPIRE

 INSPIRE is based on two reviews.
 Our review of international best practice in supporting recovery identified four domains, including Support for recovery and Working relationships.
-Both versions of INSPIRE assess Support, and the full version of INSPIRE also assesses the Relationship.
-The items are based on our systematic review of personal recovery, which identified five key recovery processes – Connectedness, Hope, Identity, Meaning and Empowerment (the CHIME Framework).
+All versions of INSPIRE assess Support, and Full INSPIRE also assesses the Relationship.
+INSPIRE items are based on our systematic review of personal recovery, which identified five key recovery processes – Connectedness, Hope, Identity, Meaning and Empowerment (the CHIME Framework).

 Brief INSPIRE assesses recovery support from a worker and has 5 items – one item for each of the CHIME recovery processes.
 It does not record individual preference for different types of support, or assess the relationship.
 You can download Brief INSPIRE, the Brief INSPIRE scoring instructions and the Brief INSPIRE score sheet.

 Brief INSPIRE-O assesses recovery and has 5 items – one item for each of the CHIME recovery processes.
-It is based on Brief INSPIRE, and evaluation is underway in Denmark and the Netherlands.
+It is based on Brief INSPIRE, and evaluation is underway in Denmark (e.g. here) and the Netherlands.
 You can download Brief INSPIRE-O, the Brief INSPIRE-O scoring instructions and the Brief INSPIRE-O score sheet.
-Brief INSPIRE-O has been translated into Danish (contact: Stine Bjerrum Moeller, firstname.lastname@example.org) and Dutch (contact: Wilma Swildens, email@example.com).

 Why not a measure of team support?

-As we report in the development paper (reference below), we piloted a team version of INSPIRE, and found several issues with it:
+As we report in the development paper, we piloted a team version of Full INSPIRE, and found several issues with it:

 a) How should INSPIRE be rated if different workers from the same team provide different (and even opposite!) levels of recovery support?